Bivariate Correlation in R

-A bivariate relationship describes a relationship -or correlation- between two variables, and .
-In this tutorial, we discuss the concept of correlation and show how it can be used to measure the relationship between any two variables.
+A Bivariate relationship describes a relationship -or correlation- between two variables in R. In this tutorial, we will discuss the concept of correlation and show how it can be used to measure the relationship between any two variables in R.

-There are two primary methods to compute the correlation between two variables.
+There are two primary methods to compute the correlation between two variables in R Programming:

 - Pearson: Parametric correlation